xlladdins/xll/README.md

 [global scope](https://docs.microsoft.com/en-us/cpp/cpp/scope-visual-cpp)
 so they will be [constructed](https://docs.microsoft.com/en-us/cpp/build/run-time-library-behavior) when the xll is loaded.
-The contructors store information Excel needs when [`xlAutoOpen`](https://docs.microsoft.com/en-us/office/client-developer/excel/xlautoopen) is called.
+The constructors store information Excel needs when [`xlAutoOpen`](https://docs.microsoft.com/en-us/office/client-developer/excel/xlautoopen) is called.
 The xll library